 You are here -

-The website has had a redesign to bring it up to date with current prices and production.
+The website has been updated with current prices (mostly LOWER than before) and production.

 Most of the last month has gone on the radio control system - see HERE for latest progress.
 You can download a PDF of the screen designs from that page.

 The Adams Radial Tank has been delayed by the Accucraft announcement of a similar model.
 There are other locos I need to get on with that should not be in direct

 competition with a much larger rival.
 For now, feel free the buy the Accucraft version, but it will NOT be built in the UK and will NOT have my sophisticated computerised radio control built in at no extra cost.
 Mine would have cost £100 more than the Accucraft one and my kit would have been £650 cheaper despite including the radio control.
 If you would prefer mine, contact me and if there is sufficient demand, I will reinstate it in the build schedule.